1. What is tamoxifen?

 Check with your treatment team before stopping taking these drugs as stopping them suddenly may be harmful.

-Herbal medicines and supplements
+Herbal products and supplements

 Many people consider taking herbal products or supplements while having treatment for breast cancer.
 However, the exact effect and safety of taking these after a diagnosis of breast cancer is not fully understood.
-Ask your treatment team or pharmacist before taking herbal products or supplements.
+Ask your treatment team or pharmacist before taking any herbal products or supplements.

 Contraception while taking tamoxifen